guidomb/PortalView/Documentation/Overview.md

 [`Component`](https://github.com/guidomb/PortalView/blob/master/Sources/Component.swift) is an `enum` (or sum type) where each of its possible values correspond to a core UI widget that can be found in any modern mobile UI library, like UIKit.

 Because Portal was conceived with the idea of making iOS applications there is almost a one to one relation between Portal's components and UIKit components.
 But this does not mean that there cannot or won't be differences.
-Portal's spirit is to make common tasks easier, that is why you'll notice that some things that required several lines of code tweaking a UIKit component can be achieved but one or two lines in Portal.
+Portal's spirit is to make common tasks easier, that is why you'll notice that some things that required several lines of code tweaking a UIKit component can be achieved with one or two lines in Portal.

 #### Organizing components